Dynamical Learning in Deep Asymmetric Recurrent Neural Networks: Supplementary Material

 We consider \(J_D = 0.0, 0.5\) and we compare the average performance on Entangled MNIST of the methods across 3 seeds.
 The results are shown in Figure \ref{fig:symmetric-rules-both}.
-The key observation is that, while symmetry has little-to-no impact on performance, despite the dynamics being convergent from the beginning of training, introducing a self-coupling leading to the onset of the accessible clusters of fixed points described, produces a drastic improvement in performance for the asymmetric baseline and the symmetric variants alike.
+The key observation is that symmetry has little-to-no impact on performance, despite the dynamics being convergent from the beginning of training; on the other hand, introducing a self-coupling, thereby leading to the onset of the RM, produces a drastic improvement in performance for the asymmetric baseline and the symmetric variants alike.